Rich Franklin: Move to Light Heavyweight

 Franklin was rumored to face multiple-time UFC champion Randy Couture at UFC 115, but was eventually confirmed to face former UFC light heavyweight champion Chuck Liddell on June 12, 2010, following the withdrawal of Liddell's original opponent, Tito Ortiz.
 During the contest, Liddell showed improved striking from that seen in his recent fights, and more proficient kicks.
 In the final seconds of the opening round, Liddell connected with a head kick and moved forward to attack a stunned Franklin, only to be knocked out by a compact counter right hand at 4:55 of the round.
 During the post-fight press conference, Franklin confirmed that his left forearm had been broken by a head kick Liddell threw during the middle of the round.
 The injury did not require surgery, which allowed Franklin to recover faster.
+This fight earned him a $85,000 Knockout of the Night award.

 Franklin faced former UFC light heavyweight champion Forrest Griffin on February 5, 2011 at UFC 126 and lost via unanimous decision.

 Franklin was scheduled to face Antônio Rogério Nogueira at UFC 133 on August 6, 2011 in Philadelphia.
 Nogueira was forced out of the bout due to a shoulder injury.
 Unable to find a suitable replacement on short notice, the UFC pulled Franklin from the card.

 Franklin faced Wanderlei Silva in a rematch, replacing Vitor Belfort, who suffered a hand injury, in the main event at catchweight on June 23, 2012 at UFC 147.
-Franklin won the fight via unanimous decision, with both participants earning Fight of the Night honors for their performances.
+Franklin won the fight via unanimous decision, with both participants earning $65,000 Fight of the Night honors for their performances.